brianguenter/FastDifferentiation.jl/docs/src/benchmarks.md

 Problem sizes in approximately the ratio 1:10:100 were computed for several of the benchmarks.
 The parameters which give these ratios were: ((10,4,2),(100,11,4),(1000,35,9)) for (Rosenbrock Jacobian, Spherical harmonics Jacobian, Simple matrix ops Jacobian), respectively.

 The ratio (jacobian operations)/(original function operations) stays close to a constant over 2 orders of magnitude of problem size.
+In the case of the simple matrix ops Jacobian both the input and output dimensions scale from 4 to 81, a 20x increase.
+But the Jacobian computation relative to the original function computation only scales by 1.5x.

 |Relative problem size | Rosenbrock Jacobian | Spherical harmonics Jacobian | Simple matrix ops Jacobian |
 |-------|---------------------|------------------------------|------------------------|